Mykhailo Zabrodskyi

 Mykhailo Vitaliyovych Zabrodskyi (Михайло Віталійович Забродський; born 24 January 1973) is a Ukrainian politician and retired military officer.
 A member of the European Solidarity party, he was elected to the Verkhovna Rada (Ukraine's national parliament) in 2019, but renounced his mandate in March 2023.

 Zabrodskyi is a former commander of the Ukrainian Airmobile Forces, a lieutenant general, and a Hero of Ukraine.
-He commanded the 95th Airmobile Brigade during the War in Donbass, during which it conducted a 470-kilometer raid 170 kilometers into Russian and separatist-held territory.
+He commanded the 95th Airmobile Brigade during the War in Donbas, during which it conducted a 470-kilometer operation 170 kilometers into Russian and separatist-held territory.

 Early life

 Zabrodskyi was born on 24 January 1973 in Dnipropetrovsk, the son of a military officer.
 In 1989 graduated from high school.

-Military career
+Early military career

 From 1989 to 1994 he received military education in St. Petersburg - A.F.
 Mozhaysky Military-Space Academy, after which he served for five years in military service under a contract in Russia.
 After returning to Ukraine he began serving in the 95th Separate Airmobile Brigade as a platoon commander.

 In 2005–2006, he was a student at the United States Army Command and General Staff College.
+His impressions of the education he received were positive:

 In the 2014 summer, the 95th Brigade, commanded by Zabrodsky, carried out a raid in the enemy's rear.
 Within two weeks, performing combat missions, Zabrodskyi's crew passed 470 km from Sloviansk to Mariupol, then along the Russian-Ukrainian border, and through Luhansk returned to Sloviansk.
-According to American military expert Philip A. Karber, this was the longest raid of armed formation in latest history.
+According to American military expert Philip A. Karber, this was the longest raid of armed formation in recent history.

+According to Zabrodsky, the difference between Russian and American combat tactics is vast:

 On August 24, 2014, he commanded a combined parade battalion of ATO participants at Parade on Independence Day.

 On 1 August 2015, he was promoted to major general.
 Zabrodskyi was Commander of the Landing and Assault Troops from 2015 to 2019.

-In 2017 Zabrodskyi was First Deputy Head of the Anti-Terrorist Center at the Security Service of Ukraine (SBU) and Head of the Antyterrorist Operation in Donetsk Oblast and Luhansk Oblast.
+In 2017 Zabrodskyi was First Deputy Head of the Anti-Terrorist Center at the Security Service of Ukraine (SBU) and Head of the Antiterrorist Operation in Donetsk Oblast and Luhansk Oblast.

 On 9 November 2017, Ukrainian President Petro Poroshenko announced on his Facebook page that Zabrodskyi was appointed to lead the antiterrorist forces (ATO).
 At the same time, during the course of one of the largest rotations in the Anti-terrorist Operation Zone (ATO Zone), several brigades of the Air Assault Forces, including the 25th Airborne and 79th Airborne Assault, entered the collision line.

 After being elected into parliament, Zabrodskyi was succeeded as commander of the Airborne Assault Troops in August 2019 by Major General Yevhen Moisiuk.